odevauchelle/pyFreeFem/README.md

 ## Create a mesh

-FreeFem++ attributes labels to nodes, triangles and boundaries. pyFreeFem includes a mesh class inherited from matplotlib.Triangulation which keeps track of these labels.
+FreeFem++ attributes labels to nodes, triangles and boundaries. pyFreeFem includes a mesh class inherited from [`matplotlib.tri.Triangulation`](https://matplotlib.org/stable/api/tri_api.html) which keeps track of these labels.

 ```Python
 script = pyff.edpScript('''